karaatfullstack/New-FSA-Curriculum-Dev/Unit-4/block32_API_routes/demo/README.md

 ## PostgreSQL

-Be sure that your PostgreSQL server is running before you start this demo.
+Be sure that your PostgreSQL database is running before you start this demo.

 Login as a user with the `SUPERUSER` role.
 You can do this by running the following command in your terminal: